srevinsaju/guiscrcpy/README.md

 by Dave Gandy has been re-oriented, flipped or color-changed.
 The rest of Terms and Conditions put forward by CC-3.0:Unported has been feverently followed by the developer.
-Icons have been adapted in all the three windows.

 Icons pack obtained from www.flaticon.com
 All rights reserved.